Myths vs. Facts

 The death penalty is fair.

-Roughly 85% of Tennessee’s death row could not afford to pay for defense at trial.
+The overwhelming majority of those on Tennessee’s death row could not to afford to hire their own defense at trial.

 The penalty ensures justice for surviving family members of murder victims.

 The current system can drag families through a lengthy process (average of 28 years in Tennessee) that holds out the promise of an execution, but often results in a different sentence.
 To be meaningful, justice should be swift and sure.
 The death penalty is neither.
-Sentences of life or life without parole begin as soon as victims’ families leave the courtroom and are served anonymously, outside the spotlight of the news cameras.
+The alternative sentences available in Tennessee begin as soon as victims’ families leave the courtroom and are served anonymously, outside the spotlight of the news cameras.